On a unified double zeta function of Mordell--Tornheim type: Background

 Similarly to \eqref{eq:zeta_U_cong}, the congruence $\omega_{\mathcal{U}}(\boldsymbol{k})\equiv \omega_{\mathcal{S}}(\boldsymbol{k}) \mod \pi^2 \mathcal{Z}$ holds for all $\boldsymbol{k}\in \mathbb{I}^+$, since $\zeta_{MT}(\boldsymbol{k})$ converges absolutely for any $\boldsymbol{k}=(k_1,\ldots,k_r)\in \mathbb{I}^+$ with $r\neq1$.
 As a function, we see from \cite[Theorem 1]{Matsumoto03} that the function $\omega_{\mathcal{U}}(s_1,\ldots,s_r)$ can be meromorphically continued to $\C^r$ and its possible singularities are on

-While the unified multiple zeta function $\zeta_{\mathcal{U}}(s_1,\ldots,s_r)$ cancels all possible singularities which come from singularities of multiple zeta functions, some of the above singularities of $\omega_{\mathcal{U}}(s_1,\ldots,s_r)$ will be true.
-Thus the generalization of the conjecture \eqref{eq:BTTConjecture} via the unified multiple omega function is not straightforward.
+While the {function} $\zeta_{\mathcal{U}}(s_1,\ldots,s_r)$ cancels all possible singularities which come from singularities of multiple zeta functions, some of the above singularities of $\omega_{\mathcal{U}}(s_1,\ldots,s_r)$ will be true.
+Thus the generalization of the conjecture \eqref{eq:BTTConjecture} via the {function $\omega_{\mathcal{U}}(s_1,\ldots,s_r)$} is not straightforward.
 In this paper, as a part of the future project, we explicate the situation for the case $r=3$ and then discuss a possible generalization of \eqref{eq:BTTConjecture} to all integer points.